+initial and boundary conditions

 In general, the quality of observations should be verified before simulations are compared to.
 Observations which accuracy is not sufficient enough should not be considered for model evaluation.
-In order to reveal the origin of the errors we define three error types which the the upper three error origins in the above mentioned list may be linked to:
+In order to reveal the origin of the errors we define three error types which the upper three error origins in the above mentioned list may be linked to:

-constant error
+constant error (e.g. caused by consistently overestimated precipitation data)

-dynamic error
+dynamic error (e.g. caused by storage routine)

-timing error
+timing error (e.g. caused by model parameters)

 In order to contribute to existing diagnostic evaluation approaches we introduce the non-normalized Diagnostic efficiency (DEnn, Eq.
 (1)):